 I have used a lot of spinach in this recipe.
 It’s practically loaded with spinach.
 If that’s too much for you or you are more of a potato fan, just cut down on the spinach.

+I don’t miss a chance to load up on the greens whenever I can.
+So, for me this was perfect.
 And my mom made it in the same way too.
 I guess moms never want to miss a chance to feed their kids as much greens as they can.
 Right?

 4- Cook the onion for around 3 minutes until soft and translucent.

 5- Stir in the chopped potatoes and mix.
 I used 2 to 3 medium potatoes (around 500 grams) and chopped them into 1/2 -inch cubes before using in the recipe.

 - 1/4 teaspoon turmeric powder

 - 1/4 teaspoon red chili powder (use Kashmiri red chili powder if you want it less spicy).

 - 1/2 to 3/4 teaspoon salt (to taste)

 Stir the spices with the potatoes and then add 3 tablespoons of water.

 7- Toss to combine until all the potatoes are well coated with the masala.